Gauravbanga2025/90DaysOfDevOps/2026/day-31/day-31-dockerfile.md

 ## Task 3
 Used CMD and Entrypoint in Two Different File
-When we use CMD Its Runs as a Default Command But When You Pass a Command After Image, Its Replaced With Actual Argument That We Provide
+When we use CMD Its Runs as a Default Command But When we Pass a Command After Image, Its Replaced With Actual Argument That We Provide
 ## File Content
 FROM ubuntu:latest
 CMD ["echo", "Hello"]